 The pristine rainforests and the rugged natural beauty of the Osa Peninsula make this region among the most beautiful areas in Costa Rica.
 Declared ‘one of the most biologically intense places on earth’ by the National Geographic Magazine, the Osa Peninsula along with Drake Bay have today, become the premier eco-tourism destination in the county.

-The best way to visit the Parque Nacional Corcovado is through the town of Puerto Jimenez.
+The best way to visit the Corcovado National Park is through the town of Puerto Jimenez.
 An excellent place to start hiking as an extensive network of trails begin from here, there is a ranger station in town with detailed information for trekking and camping in the park.

 Most people who tour the Osa Peninsula prefer to stay at Drake Bay.
 First discovered by Sir Francis Drake during his circumnavigation of the globe, this town has a lot to offer.
 From here one can take a day trip to snorkel off the coast of the gorgeous Isla del Caño or one can go sportfishing or sea kayaking.
 For the more adventurous, there is a night tour about the fascinating bugs and other creepy crawlies in the area.